Home » Auto loans

 What is a trade-in?

-A trade-in is when you use your current vehicle as collateral toward the purchase of a new car.
+A trade-in is when you put your used vehicle down toward the purchase of a new car.
 You essentially hand over the keys to your old car to the dealer, who then uses that car to lower the price of the new car you’re buying.
 In this process, your previous loan is paid off, and any equity you may have in your car is applied toward the price of the new vehicle.
+If you have a remaining amount on your old loan, the dealership will typically pay off that balance, and any equity can be applied toward your down payment on the new car loan.

-Sometimes, trading-in a car can give you less money than what you would get if you sold the car outright — so if getting top dollar for your old car is a priority, trading it in might not be the first option to explore.
-However, in order to be sure, you need to take a few steps.
+Sometimes, trading in a car can give you less money than what you would get if you sold the car outright — so if getting top dollar for your old car is a priority, trading it in might not be the first option to explore.
+However, a trade-in can still help lower your costs for your next car purchase and potentially reduce your new car loan amount.
+Using a trade tool can be a great way to estimate the value of your car before deciding.
+In order to be sure, you need to take a few steps.

 Person holding a mobile phone in hand and scrolling on the screen.
 Information is about finding out what your car is worth which is in the text below